-- Leaks: Although rare, both silicone and saline implants have a small chance for leakage, especially as they get older.
+- Leaks: Although rare, both silicone and saline implants have a small chance of leakage, especially as they get older.

 - Improved technology: Women may opt to replace older gel implants with thin shells with newer, safer implants made with a highly cohesive gel.

 - Preference: Over the years, changes in lifestyle and aesthetic desires can mean a change of heart on the original implant size, so women may want to go larger or smaller.

 - Capsular Contracture: Some scar tissue forming after a breast augmentation is normal.
 However excessive scar tissue can form around the implant causing the breast to become hard, deformed, and painful.

 - Better shape: Some women elect to have a new breast implant inserted in order to change the position and contour of their chest.

 - Wrinkling & Rippling: In some situations, especially on thin women, wrinkles and rippling of the implant can become noticeable.

 - Asymmetry: Most women have some sort of breast asymmetry, and this can continue to change over time, even after initial implants have been placed.

 - Type: Women with older saline implants may determine that newer, more natural-looking silicone gel implants will improve the look and feel of their bust.